 FREE WHS CONSULTATION: 1300 651 913

-An Integrated Management System (IMS) combines all related components of a business into one system for easier management and operations.
+An Integrated Management System (IMS) combines all related components of a business into one system for easier management and operations of Occupational Health & Safety.

 Quality (QMS), Environmental (EMS), and Safety (WHS) management systems are often combined and managed as an IMS.